Hiring Blog

 Brook Fischer

-During our Hire to Inspire webinar, our Head of People, Rita Wittek-Verbeek, and HoorayHR's founder & CEO, Theo Schroen, had a LOT of good advice to share.
+During our Hire to Inspire webinar, our Head of People, Rita Wittek-Verbeek, and founder & CEO of HoorayHR, Theo Schroen, had a LOT of good advice to share.
 (So much that they could barely pack it all into their 30-minute webinar!)

 Every business wants to avoid hiring hiccups, so we've created a roundup of Rita and Theo's hiring dos and don'ts from the discussion.
 This includes some bonus insights they didn't have enough time to expand on during the webinar. 👀